Chops

 Kwararafa Light Roast: Nigeria’s gift to coffee lovers

 Rich history.
 Great taste.
-Words that best describe Kwararafa Light Roast, Nigeria’s indigenous brand.
+Words that best describe Kwararafa Light Roast, Nigeria’s indigenous coffee brand.

 Have you heard of coffees grown at the foot of extinct volcanoes, which created the River Niger?
 Have you heard of or had a taste of the light roast coffee from ancient Kwararafa?
 If you haven’t, an opportunity awaits at the Jabi Lake Mall in Abuja as the Tigray Coffee Company has announced a month-long coffee pop-up.